We've been working hard on behalf of members covering all aspects of AI.

 Mandatory housing measures for all poultry and captive birds are set to be introduced to all areas of England from 00:01 on Monday 7 November.
 This means that all bird keepers will be legally required to keep their birds indoors and follow stringent biosecurity measures.

 Below is a summary of ongoing activity during this current outbreak.
-New updates are highlighted in yellow.

 AI member letter template to MPs